tomnitschke/gristwidgets/docxtemplater/README.md

     return None
   return col_obj.type_obj.typename()

-def create_placeholder_mapping(record: grist.Record, disable_nested_placeholders: bool=False) -> dict:
+def create_placeholder_mapping(record: grist.Record, decimals_separator: str=".", thousands_separator: str=",", default_num_decimals: int=2, bool_representation: tuple=("No", "Yes"), list_concatenator: str=", ", currency_symbol: str="$ ", currency_prefixed: bool=True, percent_symbol: str=" %", disable_formatting: bool=False, disable_nested_placeholders: bool=False) -> dict:
   """
     Creates a placeholder-to-value mapping of the form '{placeholderName: valueToReplaceBy}' for the given record.
     Values will all be returned as string or None; this is safe for use with the docxtemplater widget.
-    If possible, values will be formatted nicely according to the respective column settings in Grist.
+    If possible, values will be formatted nicely according to the respective column settings in Grist (unless you pass True for the argument 'disable_formatting').
     If the record contains reference columns, these will be expanded to (one level deep) nested placeholders, such that a column referencing a record of "RefedTable" will result in placeholders like these getting generated (according to the columns of "RefedTable"): 'RefedTable.A', 'RefedTable.B', ...
+You can disable this behaviour by providing 'disable_nested_placeholders' as True.
+    All other arguments get passed directly to 'format_value()', see below.
   """
   mapping = {}
   # Get all columns of this record's table.